Reiki and Starfish

 Last week New York Times columnist and social activist Nicholas Kristof gave a presentation across the hall from our monthly JCC Reiki Clinic.
 As the clinic wound down, I ducked into the balcony for a few minutes.

-Someone had just asked Kristof–who frequents places of profound suffering such as Darfur–how he holds it together in the face of so much suffering.
-He spoke about focusing on the good, on the people that are helped, and referred to the old starfish story. [pullquote]How can one person make a difference?[/pullquote]
+Someone had just asked Kristof — who frequents places of profound suffering such as Darfur — how he holds it together in the face of so much suffering.
+He spoke about focusing on the good, on the people that are helped, and referred to the old starfish story, the one about how one person can make a difference.

 After a storm in Hawaii, the beach is littered with starfish.